 |LATEST NEWS AND UPDATES|

-A traveling exhibition of Through Darkness to Light launches at the Evanston History Center in Evanston, IL on Jan.
-28th, 2017.
-It will be on view through Mar.
-16th with an artist talk and book signing on Thursday, Feb.
-23rd.
-The exhibition will travel for five years to various venues throughout the United States and Canada.
+A traveling exhibition of Through Darkness to Light will be on view at the Fort Smith Regional Art Museum in Ft.
+Smith AR from April 6th - May 25th, 2017.
+Then, it will be at the Griot Museum of Black History in St. Louis, MO from June 23rd - Aug.
+11th, 2017.
+The exhibition will travel for five years to various venues throughout the United States.
 Click here to see a list of the locations and dates as they currently stand.

 The series Through Darkness to Light was awarded the 2016 Archive of Documentary Arts Collection Award in the Documentarians of The American South Category.
 40 prints from the series will become a part of the permanent collection housed in Duke University's David M. Rubenstein Rare Book and Manuscript Library.

 Selected images from Through Darkness to Light are a part of Moving Walls 23: Journeys at Open Society Foundations.The group exhibition was originally on view in New York and is now in Washington D.C.
 It also features work by four other talented photographers: Shahria Sharmin, Glenna Gordon, Dionysis Kouris and Liam Maloney.

 Selected images from Through Darkness to Light were on view at Denison Museum in Granville, Ohio during the Fall Semester of 2015.
 Various class curriculums were designed around the show.
 Michna-Bales was also a visiting artist to the campus during the opening.

 Seven images from Through Darkness to Light were chosen to be a part of the group exhibition 'Southern Exposure: Portraits of a Changing Landscape' at The Museum of Contemporary Art Jacksonville in Florida.
 The Spring 2015 show featured the work of such acclaimed photographers as William Christenberry, Sally Mann, Andrew Moore, among others.